-- When the Regional Manager, Operations Director, or Health Consultant are in need of assistance or support regarding changes or additions that need to be made at the site (classrooms, offices, playgrounds) they will submit written plans to the Safety Committee at least two weeks prior to the upcoming meeting.
+When the Regional Manager, Operations Director, or Health/Safety Consultant (HSC) are in need of assistance or support regarding changes or additions that need to be made at the site (classrooms, offices, playgrounds) they will submit written plans to the Safety Committee at least two weeks prior to the upcoming meeting.
 The Manager who submits the plan will be asked to attend the meeting.

-- It is important for staff to understand that the issues that they raise regarding safety are not subject to prior approval/validation by management.
-Staff are encouraged to provide information about safety concerns to their Regional Manager first then the Health Consultant and their safety committee representative, all of whom will be involved in discussing any safety issues.
+It is important for staff to understand that the issues that they raise regarding safety are not subject to prior approval/validation by management.
+Staff are encouraged to provide information about safety concerns to their Regional Manager first then the HSC and their safety committee representative, all of whom will be involved in discussing any safety issues.

-- The committee and Health Consultant will work with the Regional Manager and Operations Director to determine the safest and most cost effective plan to implement for facility changes, modifications or additions.
+The committee and HS will work with the Regional Manager and Operations Director to determine the safest and most cost effective plan to implement for facility changes, modifications or additions.

 This policy complies with Head Start Performance Standard 45 CFR Section 1304.22.